 Ron serves on the H.H.
 Franklin Supply Chain Advisory Board of the Whitman School of Management at Syracuse University, and on the Transportation Editorial Advisory Board for Law360, a LexisNexis legal news and data organization.
 In addition, he is on the Board of Directors of the Institute of Logistical Management and is a member of the American Bar Association, Business Law Section.

-The prestigious legal guide Chambers USA: America's Leading Lawyers for Business includes Ron in its Nationwide rankings in 2015 and 2016 for Transportation: Road (Carriage/Commercial) for his strategic and operational planning counsel, calling him a “client favorite” whose clients compliment his “superb understanding of our business.”
+The prestigious legal guide Chambers USA: America's Leading Lawyers for Business includes Ron in its Nationwide rankings since 2015 for Transportation: Road (Carriage/Commercial) for his strategic and operational planning counsel, calling him a “client favorite” whose clients compliment his “superb understanding of our business.”
 Chambers notes that he offers significant experience in logistics and supply chain matters.
-He is described by clients as “one of my favorite people on the planet, “ saying “he has a great balance of lawyerly restraint while still understanding the business elements.”
-Thomson Reuters has included Ron on its "Super Lawyers" list in 2016.
+He is described by clients as “one of my favorite people on the planet,” saying “he has a great balance of lawyerly restraint while still understanding the business elements.”
+Thomson Reuters has included Ron on its "Super Lawyers" list in 2016 and 2017.
 See Awards and Honors Methodology.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.